Frank Marty

-Francis Curry Marty (November 12, 1889 – August 6, 1950) was an American football player and coach.
-He served as the head football coach at the University of Cincinnati for one season, in 1917 season, compiling a record of 0–6.
+Francis Curry Marty (November 12, 1889 – August 6, 1950) was an American college football player and coach.
+He served as the head football coach at the University of Cincinnati for one season, in 1917, compiling a record of 0–6.
 Marty also played golf and tennis.
 He was later president of the General Paper Corporation.

-Marty was born on November 12, 1889 in Cincinnati, Ohio.
+Marty was born on November 12, 1889, in Cincinnati.
+He married Canadian tennis player Rhea Fairbairn in 1912; they had two daughters, Lois and Doris.
 He died of a heart attack on August 6, 1950, at his home in Fort Thomas, Kentucky.